alvineebai/Alvine-kubernetes/10-advanced-scheduling/readme.md

 ```

 #### Notes:
 - There is no Node Anti-Affinity field.
 To define the node anti-affinity behaviour, we use the value of the operator parameter.
+The operator parameter can take values like:
+    - In,
+    - NotIn,
+    - Exists,
+    - DoesNotExist,
-You can use In, NotIn, Exists, DoesNotExist, Gt (greater than) and Lt (lower than).
-So you can use `NotIn` and `DoesNotExist` to configure node anti-affinity behaviour.
+    - Gt (greater than)
+    - Lt (lower than).
+- So you can use `NotIn` and `DoesNotExist` to configure **node anti-affinity** behaviour.

 Example: Create the pod with the manifest `pod-node-anti-affinity.yaml` that must not be placed on the node with the label `disktype=ssd`